hummingbird-project/swift-jobs-redis/README.md

 ## Documentation

-Reference documentation for HummingbirdRedis can be found [here](https://docs.hummingbird.codes/2.0/documentation/jobsredis)
+Reference documentation for JobsRedis can be found [here](https://docs.hummingbird.codes/2.0/documentation/jobsredis)